 Jonathan A. Zenneck was born in Ruppertshofen, a small town in Wurttemberg, on 15 April 1871.
 After the usual education in the elementary schools, in the fall of 1885 he entered the Evangelical-Theological Seminary in Maulbronn, and in 1887 the seminary in Blaubeuren where he learned Latin, Greek, French, and Hebrew.
 In the fall of 1889 he enrolled in the Tuebingen University in the well-known Tuebingen Seminary where he studied mathematics and natural sciences.
 His teacher in physics was Ferdinand Braun.
 In the spring of 1894 Zenneck took the State examination in mathematics and natural sciences and immediately afterwards the examination for his doctor's degree.

-At the beginning of the World War Zenneck went to the front as a Captain in the Marines.
-Early in December of 1914 he was sent to the United States as technical advisor for the Atlantic Communication Company, taking part in experiments with the machine senders in Sayville, and with patent processes.
+At the beginning of the First World War, Zenneck went to the front as a Captain in the Marines.
+Early in December of 1914, he was sent to the United States as technical advisor for the Atlantic Communication Company, taking part in experiments with the machine senders in Sayville, and with patent processes.

-After the United States entered the war he was interned first at Ellis Island and then in Fort Oglethorpe, Georgia, returning to Germany in July of 1919 to resume his duties as Professor of Experimental Physics at the Technische Hochschule in Munich.
+After the United States entered the war, he was interned first at Ellis Island and then in Fort Oglethorpe, Georgia, returning to Germany in July 1919 to resume his duties as Professor of Experimental Physics at the Technische Hochschule in Munich.

 Zenneck was awarded the IRE Medal of Honor in 1928, "For his contribution to original researches in radio circuit performance and to the scientific and educational contributions to the literature of the pioneer radio art."
 Zenneck passed away on 8 April 1959.